 9. Makerbot 3D Printer

 Unleash creativity with an educational, entertaining and useful 3D printer.
-Your imagination is the only limit to the fun you can have with this!
+This can be used for T-shirt printing or anything you can think of, your imagination is the only limit to the fun you can have with this!

 www.unlimited.com – £999